-Images often account for the most of the data downloaded on the web and if you constantly use high-resolution images on your website it can cause several problems.
+Images often account for most of the data downloaded online, so if you constantly use high-resolution images on your website it can cause several issues.

-The solution to these problems is optimizing images in your website.
-There is a number of technics for optimizing images on the web, but today we will focus on solutions that are available for websites created with WordPress.
-Images can be optimized in a number of ways, but the most popular way is compression, which is reducing the pixels and consequently the size of an image, without significantly impacting the visual quality.
-The difference between a high-resolution image and its compressed version will be almost unnoticeable for a human eye.
+The solution to these problems is optimizing your website’s images.
+There is a number of techniques for image optimization on the web, but today we will focus on solutions available for websites created with WordPress.
+Images can be optimized in a number of ways, but the most popular way is compression, which means reducing the pixels and consequently image size, without significantly impacting the visual quality.
+The difference between a high-resolution image and its compressed version will be almost unnoticeable for the human eye.

-There are several image optimization plugins in WordPress and in this post, I am going to introduce three most popular plugins (WP Smush, EWWW and Compress JPEG & PNG images) in comparison with each other and with 10WEB Image Optimizer.
-Let us discuss each plugin one by one.
+There are several image optimization plugins in WordPress and in this post, I am going to introduce three most popular plugins (WP Smush, EWWW and Compress JPEG & PNG images) in comparison with each other and with 10Web Image Optimizer.
+Let’s discuss the plugins one by one.

 WP Smush Image Optimizer

-WP Smush is the leading image optimization plugin by WPMU DEV in WordPress with more than 1 million active installations and 4.8 average user review score.
-WP Smush is very popular for its simplicity of use.
-If you install this plugin, you will get a new one-page dashboard in your media tab, where you can completely control your image optimization process.
-With this plugin you can optimize JPEG, PNG and GIF Images.
+WP Smush is the leading image optimization plugin by WPMU DEV in WordPress with more than 1 million active installations and 4.8 user review score.
+WP Smush is very popular because of its simplicity of use.
+Installing this plugin, you’ll get a new one-page dashboard in your media tab, where you can completely control your image optimization process.
+With this plugin you can optimize JPEG, PNG, and GIF images.

-The free version of WP Smush has a limited functionality, offering only a lossless compression, which compresses images by around 5 to 10%, depending on the image size.
-It will allow you to resize your full size images, setting a maximum width and height options.
-You will also be able to bulk optimize your images, however this option did not work very smoothly during our bulk optimization test.
-It skipped several images from the bulk, which were possible to optimize by additional bulk or single-image optimizations.
-The bulk optimization is limited to maximum 50 images at once in the free version.
-There is also an option to auto-optimize your images, as soon as there are uploaded to your media library.
+The free version of WP Smush has a limited functionality, offering only a lossless compression, which compresses images by around 5 to 10%, depending on image size.
+It will let you resize your full size images, setting a maximum width and height options.
+You should also be able to bulk optimize your images, but this option did not work very smoothly during our bulk optimization test.
+It skipped several images from the bulk, which we then optimized by additional bulk or single-image optimizations.
+The bulk optimization is limited to a maximum of 50 images at once in the free version.
+There’s also an option to auto-optimize your images, as soon as they are uploaded to your media library.

-The paid version of the plugin can be purchased by a 1-month free trial, which will be granted with the full functionality.
-However, you cannot purchase only this plugin from WPMU DEV, and will need to subscribe for the full WPMU DEV membership, which includes all their plugins and add-ons.
-With the paid version, you will be able to Super-smush your images, which is the maximum lossy compression and achieves from 35 to 70% image size reduction, depending on the original size of the image.
-The bulk optimization will be working for unlimited number of images.
-With the paid version, you will also be able to make a copy of your original images as well as convert your PNG images to Lossy JPEG.
+The paid version of the plugin can be purchased after a 1-month free trial.
+However, you can’t purchase only this plugin from WPMU DEV, and will need to sign up for the full WPMU DEV membership, which includes all their plugins and add-ons.
+With the paid version, you will be able to “Super-Smush” your images, which stand for maximum lossy compression and achieves image size reduction from 35 to 70%, depending on original image size.
+The bulk optimization will work for an unlimited number of images.
+With the paid version, you’ll also be able to make a copy of your original images as well as convert your PNG images to Lossy JPEG.

-The pricing of WMPU DEV memberships is quite straightforward but high, compared to its peers.
-It offers $49/mo for its full memberships, which is charged after the end of the one-month free trial.
+The pricing of WMPU DEV memberships is quite straightforward but pretty high compared to competitors.
+The membership’s $49/mo, charged after the end of the one-month free trial.

 EWWW Image Optimizer

-EWWW image optimizer is the second image optimization plugin in WordPress with more than 600,000 active installations, but its average user review score is 4.4, which is the lowest among the peers.
-After installing this plugin, it will automatically optimize any new image on upload.
-You will need to run a bulk optimization for all the images that you already have in your media library before installing the plugin.
-The settings of the plugin can be configured from a new page, which can be accessed in the settings tab.
-There are several sub-pages for fully setting up the plugin, however, the main settings are given in the basic settings page.
-In the media library tab, you will have another page, which will allow you to do the bulk optimization of your images.
+With more than 600,000 active installations, EWWW image optimizer is the second most popular image optimization plugin in WordPress, but its user review score is 4.4, the lowest among competitors.
+After installment, the plugin will automatically optimize any new image uploaded.
+You’ll have to run bulk optimization for all the images that you already had in your media library before installing the plugin.
+The settings of the plugin can be configured from a new page, which can be accessed from the settings tab.
+There are several sub-pages for fully setting up the plugin, but the main settings are set in the basic settings page.
+In the media library tab, you’ll have another page, which will allow you to bulk optimize your images.

-The free version of the plugin is available for as many compressions as you wish, but will allow you to do only lossless compressions.
-The lossless compression will reach to from 5 to 10% reduction of the original image size.
-In contrast with its paid version, this version processes the optimization on your server by default.
-This can significantly speed up the optimization, however, in some cases, where your server does not have all pre-compiled binaries installed, the plugin will not work at all.
-With the free version you will also be able resize your images as well as convert from one media type to another.
+The free version of the plugin offers an unlimited number of compressions, but limits them to lossless compressions that reduce image size by 5 to 10%.
+In contrast with its paid version, this version processes the optimization on your server by default which significantly speeds up the optimization.
+However, in some cases, when your server does not have all pre-compiled binaries installed, the plugin will not work at all.
+With the free version you’ll also be able resize your images as well as convert from one media type to another.

 There are three options to purchase the paid version of the plugin.
-And although, it was not an easy task for me to understand the features of each option quickly, I was able to determine that in each option the price per compressed image is set to $0.003, while in one case you would need to subscribe monthly, in another case purchase a fixed bundle for a prepaid amount.
+And although, it was not an easy task for me to understand the features of each option quickly, I determined that in each option the price per compressed image is set to $0.003, but in one case you’d need to subscribe monthly while in another purchase a fixed bundle for a prepaid amount.

 Compress JPEG & PNG images

-Compress JPEG & PNG images is the third image optimizer by 100,000 active installations and 4.5 average user review score.
-When this plugin is installed it will automatically compress any image on upload, however in contrast with EWWW Image optimizer, this plugin, heavily slows down the process of upload.
-The settings of the plugin are available in the media settings, and there is another page in the media library, where you can process the bulk optimization of all the images that have been uploaded before the installation of the plugin.
+Compress JPEG & PNG images is the third most popular image optimizer, with 100,000 active installations and 4.5 user review score.
+This plugin will automatically compress any image on upload after you install it, however in contrast to EWWW Image optimizer, it majorly slows down the upload process.
+The settings of the plugin are available in the media settings, and there’s another page in the media library, where you can process the bulk optimization of all the images that have been uploaded before the plugin’s installation.

-The free version of the plugins can be used to access the full functionality of the plugin, but for only 500 compressions which is enough for 83 images if each your images has six sizes in your media library.
+The free version of the plugins can be used to access the full functionality of the plugin, but only for 500 compressions, which is sufficient for 83 images if each of your media gallery images has six sizes.
 Only a Maximum Lossy compression is available for JPEG & PNG images, which reaches up to 84% image size reduction.
-The maximum image size is 5MB for the free version.
+The maximum image size in the free version is 5MB.

-The paid version of the plugin increases the file size up to 25MB.
+The paid version of the plugin has maximum file size of 25MB.

-The pricing of Compress JPEG & PNG images is quite simple: they give 500 compressions per month for free, $0.009 for the next 9500 compressions, and $0.002 after 10,000 images per month.
-You will be charged at the end of the month, based on your monthly number of compressions.
-In the bulk optimization page, you will able to see the estimated cost, which is calculated for your entire media library.
+The pricing scheme of Compress JPEG & PNG images is quite simple: they give 500 compressions per month for free, $0.009 for the next 9500 compressions, and $0.002 after 10,000 images per month.
+You’ll be charged at the end of the month based on your monthly number of compressions.
+In the bulk optimization page, you’ll able to see the estimated cost, calculated for your entire media library.

-10WEB Image Optimizer is a newly developed image optimization plugin has more than 10,000 active installations and 4.7 average user review score.
-When you install this plugin, you will have a new tab in your left side menu, where you can access all of the optimization settings.
-The settings are accessed by an Easy or an Advance mode.
+10WEB Image Optimizer is a newly developed image optimization plugin that has more than 10,000 active installations and 4.7 average user review score.
+Installing this plugin, you’ll get a new tab in your left side menu, where you can access all the optimization settings.
+There are Easy or an Advance modes of settings.
 In the Easy mode, which is set by default, you can choose one of the three compression options: Conservative (lossless), Balanced (lossy) and Extreme (maximum lossy).
-You can also enabe/disable the auto optimzation of your image and bulk optimzie your media library.
+You can also enable/disable the auto-optimization of your images and bulk optimize your media library.
 For more settings, you will need to switch to the Advanced Mode.

-The free version of the plugin offers 1000 compressions per month in its free version, and all of the functionality is available.
-You will be able to compress your images by lossless, lossy and maximum lossy options, resize them, and convert from one media type to another, auto-optimize your as soon as a new image is added in the media library, do a scheduled optimization and more.
-If your website has moderate image optimization needs, such us up to 200 images per month, this optimizer will be an ideal solution for you without any cost.
+The free version of the plugin offers 1000 compressions per month, and all of the functionality is available.
+You’ll be able to lossless, lossy, and maximum lossy options, resize them, convert from one media type to another, auto-optimize as soon as a new image is added to the media library, perform scheduled optimizations, and more.
+If your website has moderate image optimization needs, for example up to 200 images per month, this optimizer will be an ideal solution and cost exactly nothing.

-The paid version of the optimizer can be accessed by purchasing the full 10WEB membership, which includes 60 other premium plugins and add-ons, as well as Security, SEO, Backups services and premium WP Themes.
-All the services and plugins will be possible to manage from the 10WEB unified Dashboard, where you can manage several websites.
+The paid version of the optimizer can be accessed by purchasing the full 10Web membership, which includes 60 other premium plugins and extensions, as well as security, SEO, backup services, and designer-made WP Themes.
+All the services and plugins will be possible to manage from the 10Web unified dashboard, with the option to add multiple websites.

-You can purchase the 10WEB paid membership with both a monthly, and on an annual subscription.
-There are three plans
+You can purchase the 10Web paid membership on both monthly and annual bases.
+There are three plans:

 - Basic – $12/$120 per month/year, for up to 20,000 compressions per month